qq7te/radical-product/src/_training_posts/2022-07-01-product-managment-training.md

 menu: Training
 title: Product Management
 description: Level up as a team and translate your shared vision into everyday activities.
 This training helps product teams avoid getting stuck in tactical execution and helps teams think strategically to create tangible outcomes.

+descriptionCard: Level up as a product team to think strategically and overcome being perpetually reactive and stuck in tactical execution.
 bg: 53B455
 copy: If you have one or more product teams
 img: /images/combined-shape-2.svg